Luke has years of experience in dental implantology and augmentation from simple cases to the most advanced cancer reconstruction cases.

 It is important that the drilling is done carefully, over as many as seven progressive stages, to avoid causing unnecessary damage to the cells of the bone.
 Excess heat or pressure from the drilling can cause the surrounding bone cells to die, significantly increasing the chances that the implant will fail.

 Luke will insert the implant and then leave it for three to six months to allow the bone to grow around the implant and fix it securely in place.
 A temporary bridge or denture may be fitted to cover the gap while osseointegration takes place.
-You will then return for further dental surgery to fix the new tooth in place on the dental implant.
+You will then return for further oral and maxillofacial surgery to fix the new tooth in place on the dental implant.

 Dental implant risks and recovery